William B. Travis: Ancestry, early years, and education

 Mark Travis married Jemima Stallworth on June 1, 1808.
 She gave birth to William Barret Travis on August 1, 1809.
-Records differ as to whether his date of birth was the first or ninth of August, but his youngest brother James C. Travis, who was in possession of the Travis family Bible at the time of his statement, indicated that William was born on the first.
+Records differ as to whether his date of birth was the first or the ninth of August, but his youngest brother, James C. Travis, who was in possession of the Travis family Bible at the time of his statement, indicated that William was born on the first.
 Mark and Jemima had nine other children over the next twenty years.

 Travis's uncle Alexander migrated to the new territory of Alabama following the War of 1812, settling in modern-day Conecuh County.
 He urged his brother and family to come join him, where he said that the land was cheap and easy to acquire, so Mark took his family, including young William, then age 9, to Alabama.
 They settled in the newly forming town of Sparta, where Mark Travis purchased the very first certificate from the Sparta Land company.
 Young Travis grew up in Sparta, and while his father tended to the farming, his uncle Alexander became prominent, organizing the Old Beulah Church (among other churches), preaching in neighboring counties and nearby Evergreen, Alabama, and leaving a strong influence on young Travis.

 During that same time, Alexander also founded the Sparta Academy and served as its superintendent.
 Travis received his first formal education at the Sparta Academy, studying subjects ranging from Greek and Latin to history and mathematics.
 After a few years, Travis moved to the academy of Professor William H. McCurdy in Claiborne, Alabama.

 After completing his education at the age of 18, Travis gained a position as an assistant teacher in Monroe County, a position he held for less than a year.
-He met a student, Rosanna Cato, whom he immediately felt attracted to and with whom he began a romantic relationship.
+He met a student, Rosanna Cato, to whom he immediately felt attracted and with whom he began a romantic relationship.